rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

     RAFT/user->>RAFT/user: To validate the acknowledgment received each time when sent the CEC Frame.
-    DUT-->>DUT: Validate the received command for 10 times RAFT/user->>DUT: DUT to wait till the RAFT/user provides the data ack result DUT->>CEC Adaptor: Send CEC OSD Command for 10 times RAFT/user->>RAFT/user: To validate the OSD Command received on the CEC Adaptor RAFT/user->>DUT: DUT to wait till the RAFT/user provides the data ack result DUT->>DUT: To decide the final result based on the RAFT/user result and its own result.
+    DUT-->>DUT: Validate the received command for 10 times RAFT/user->>DUT: DUT to wait till the RAFT/user provides the data ack result RAFT/user->>DUT: RAFT/user to signal the test to move ahead with the ack result DUT->>CEC Adaptor: Send CEC OSD Command for 10 times RAFT/user->>RAFT/user: To validate the OSD Command received on the CEC Adaptor RAFT/user->>DUT: DUT to wait till the RAFT/user provides the data ack result RAFT/user->>DUT: RAFT/user to signal the test with result DUT->>DUT: To decide the final result based on the RAFT/user result and its own result.
 ```